spotproxy-project/spotproxy/spotcontroller/README.md

 ## Usage guide

 Refer to the following section to learn how to use the controller or run the simulation.
+Execute all the commands below within this directory (i.e., `spotcontroller/`).

 ### Running the controller